-Bleed is a printing term used to describe a document which has images or elements that touch the edge of the page, extending beyond the trim edge and leaving no white margin.
+Bleed is a printing term used to describe a document that has images or elements that touch the edge of the page, extending beyond the trim edge and leaving no white margin.
 When a document has bleed, it must be printed on a larger sheet of paper and then trimmed down.

 What is the problem?

-If you do not address bleed area, there is a risk that essential text and images will be cut from the final product or uneven white lines could appear on the edges.
+If you do not address bleed area, there is a risk that essential text and images will be cut from the final product, or uneven white lines could appear on the edges.